andredelft/smart_reading/README.md

 ## About

-`smart_Reading` is a Python module designed for increasing the understanding of various textforms by using natural language processing.
+`smart_reading` is a Python module designed for increasing the understanding of various textforms by using natural language processing.
 It is heavily based on tools available from the [Natural Language Toolkit](https://www.nltk.org) (NLTK), which are used in various applications and provided with extensions.

 ### Installation